pyonir/pyonir/pyonir/libs/plugins/README.md

 # File extensions

-this type of plugins parse and modify file data
+this type of plugin parses and modify file data

 # App extensions